kobotoolbox/kpi/kpi/docs/api/v2/permission_assignment/clone.md

-## Clone permissions from another asset
+## Clone permissions from another asset using uid